Course: KIN 290

 Instructor: Dr. Greg Welk

-2. Application of Consumer Activity Monitors for Behavior Change: Students will have opportunities to experiment with various consumer activity monitors (e.g. Fitbit Charge HR, Garmin Vivosport, Apple Watch) and learn how they can be used to promote self-monitoring and behavior change.
-Students will gain insight about how the monitors are used in research and clinical applications and will be able to contribute to ongoing research studies using the devices.
+A core area of expertise in the lab is on the use of various consumer activity monitors (e.g. Fitbit Charge HR, Garmin Vivosport, Apple Watch) so students would have opportunities learn how they can be used to promote self-monitoring and behavior change.
+These devices are also used in various projects to help individuals learn how to be more physically active.
+Thus, students will gain insight about how the monitors are validated and tested and also how they are used in community and clinical applications to help assess and promote physical activity in the population.
 The research experience would be relevant to any student interested in applications of technology in health promotion and those interested in clinical or health-related careers.

-Through the experience, students will be guided to plan, collect and process data through these projects.
+Through the experience, students will be involved in helping to collect data from field-based projects and will also learn how to collect and process data..
 Students will work together on research posters and presentations to summarize their work.

 To apply for this Research Stream, contact Dr. Greg Welk via email.